On a Sparse Shortcut Topology of Artificial Neural Networks: RELATED WORK

-To put our contributions in perspective, we would like to review the existing results in the literature in three aspects.
-1) It was reported in~\cite{b32} that with the use of residual connections, one neuron is sufficient for the ResNet to approximate any Lebesgue-integrable function.
-In~\cite{b33}, it was showcased that the residual networks demonstrate ensemble-like behaviour.
-Liu \textit{et al. }~\cite{b48} studied the convergence behavior of a two-layer network and proved that the optimization of a two-layer ResNet can avoid spurious minima under mild restrictions.
-Bartlett \textit{et al.}~\cite{b36} studied a spectrally-normalized margin bound to discuss the influence of residual connections on the the generalization ability of deep networks.
-It was shown that the margin-based multi-class generalization bound of ResNet is of the same magnitude as that of chain-like counterparts.
-Unfortunately, the literature is few pertaining to justifying the power of shortcuts in deep learning.
-Here, we not only justify the representation ability of shortcuts by showing that the incorporation of shortcuts in the form of the S3-Net topology can facilitate extremely narrow networks, but also conduct the generalization bound analysis of DenseNet and S3-Net from three different theories.
+There are studies to explain the success of summation shortcuts.
+It was reported in~\cite{lin2018resnet} that with residual connections, one neuron is sufficient for the ResNet to approximate any Lebesgue-integrable function.
+In \cite{veit2016residual}, it was showcased that the residual networks demonstrate an ensemble-like behavior.
+Liu \textit{et al. } \cite{liu2019towards} studied the convergence behavior of a two-layer network and proved that the optimization of a two-layer ResNet can avoid spurious minima under mild restrictions.
+He \textit{et al.} \cite{He2020why} studied a spectrally-normalized margin bound to discuss the influence of residual connections on the generalization ability of deep networks.
+They showed that the margin-based multi-class generalization bound of ResNet is of the same magnitude as that of chain-like counterparts.
+Therefore, the generalizability of ResNet is not worse than that of a feedforward network.
+Here, we not only justify the representation ability of summation shortcuts but also conduct the generalization bound analysis for concatenation shortcuts, which systematically enrich our understanding of the expressivity and generalizability of shortcuts.

-2) The work closely related to ours was done by~\cite{b35}, who heuristically proposed a variant of a sparsified DenseNet and numerically demonstrated that the sparsified network is efficient and robust as compared to the ResNet and DenseNet.
-However, their study was not theoretical and did not answer why such a structure can outperform the ResNet and DenseNet.
-In contrast, here we approach the shortcut design through mathematical analysis, which is distinct from the heuristic approaches as well as computationally expensive NAS methods.
-The vehicle admitted by mathematical analysis is with the advantages of theoretical accountability.
+The work closely related to ours was done in \cite{kang2019cycle, you2019ct}, which utilized the proposed network topology (Figure \ref{topology}(a)) as a backbone for CT image denoising and super-resolution.
+However, their studies were not theoretical and did not answer why such a structure can work.
+In contrast, we approach the utility of this shortcut topology through detailed mathematical analyses and comprehensive experiments.
+In addition, the investigated topology here is a sparsified version of the densely connected shortcut topology.
+By setting the relevant weights as zero, the densely connected topology will reduce into the topology here.
+Our results somehow show that the densely connected topology is redundant.